Chapter 3: Communication

 Good (direct and constructive):

-When You Didn't Accomplish What You Committed To
+When You Did Not Finish What You Committed To

 Bad (defensive):

-"I didn't finish because I had meetings and stuff came up and also
+"I did not finish because I had meetings and stuff came up and

 Good (honest and forward-looking):